parhamdvt/layoffs-data-analysis-mysql/README.md

 * **Industry Impact:** The analysis revealed that the Consumer and Retail industries were the most impacted by layoffs.
 * **Geographical Trends:** United States saw the highest number of total layoffs.
 * **Layoff Timeline:** The period around 2022/2023 experienced a significant surge in layoffs.
-* **Yearly Leaders:** The top companies in terms of layoffs shifted each year, with major players like Uber,ByteDance,Meta and Google leading in different years.
+* **Yearly Leaders:** The top companies in terms of layoffs shifted each year, with major players like Uber, ByteDance, Meta and Google leading in different years.

 ## How to Replicate